-The tumor tissue was microdissected under Leica M205 FA stereo microscope.
-After washing with sterile 1X PBS, grind the tumor tissue into homogenate in a mortar and pestle on ice.
-Add collagenase A (1mg/ml) and Dnase I (0.1mg/ml) and incubate 10 minutes at 37℃.
-Then centrifuge tumor homogenate and discard the supernatant.
-Resuspend the sediments with sterile 1X PBS and add rat anti mouse CD31 microbeads.
-Incubate for 30 minutes at 4℃.
-Place the tubes in magnetic particle separator for 2 minutes, twist the tubes and collect the supernatant.
-Centrifuge the supernatant and suspend with FACS buffer.
+The tumor tissue was microdissected under a Leica M205 FA stereomicroscope.
+After washing with sterile 1X PBS, the tumor tissue was homogenated on ice using a mortar and pestle.
+Collagenase A (1mg/ml) and Dnase I (0.1mg/ml) were added and the sample was incubated for 10 minutes at 37℃.
+Following incubation, the tumor homogenate was centrifuged and the supernatant was discarded.
+Sediment was resuspended in sterile 1X PBS and rat anti-mouse CD31 microbeads were added.
+The solution was incubated for 30 minutes at 4℃.
+The tubes were placed in a magnetic particle separator for two minutes and the supernatant was collected, centrifuged, and suspended in a FACS buffer.

 Histology